cdl-geneseo/geneseo-dictionary/F/Frat-Boy.md

 # Frat Boy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Frat Boy

 Created by  Unknown User (met6), last modified by  Mia Gennaro on May 04, 2023

 Noun.
 Used to describe an individual who is part of a frat.
 Usually, this word is used as a derogative.
 Usage: &quot;ooh, look at him, he's cute.&quot; &quot;oh, no.  Don't get involved with him, he's a frat boy&quot;Talbot, E-H, 2008 (noun) 1. a boy who is a member of a fraternity that acts in an arrogant way and bases their personality off of their organization, usually used to describe an individual in a negative way, Ex. &quot;Be careful talking to him, he's a frat boy.&quot; (Gennaro, A-F, 2023)